Jason Steele (footballer): England youth

 Steele was born in England and is of Scottish descent.
 He has competed for the England under-16s, under-17s and under-19s.
 He joined the under-19s in September 2007, a month after his 17th birthday.
 In July 2009, Steele competed as starting goalkeeper for England under-19s in the 2009 UEFA European Under-19 Championship in Ukraine.
 Steele captained the team against the hosts, Ukraine.

 Steele made his first under-21s appearance on 16 November 2010, in a 2–0 away defeat to Germany in a friendly.
 He was sent off after 58 minutes after fouling Boris Vukčević, having only come on as a half-time substitute.
 His second appearance for the under-21s came almost two years later on 10 September 2012 as a starter in a 2013 UEFA European Under-21 Championship qualification match against Norway, in which he kept a clean sheet in a 1–0 win.

 Steele was named in the 23-man squad for the 2013 UEFA European Under-21 Championship.
 He made one appearance at the tournament, playing in a 1–0 defeat to Israel in England's last group match.
 He made seven appearances for the under-21s from 2010 to 2013.

 Great Britain Olympic

 Steele was named in the 18-man Great Britain squad for the 2012 Summer Olympics in London.
 He started in a friendly against Brazil before the tournament, playing the first half of a 2–0 defeat at the Riverside Stadium.
 He was the only member of the squad to not play during the tournament, with Jack Butland keeping him out of the team, and was an unused substitute in all four matches as Great Britain reached the quarter-final.

+England senior

+In March 2026, Steele received his first call-up to the England senior squad, ahead of friendlies against Uruguay and Japan.
+He was included in England's travelling party to the 2026 FIFA World Cup as a training goalkeeper.
+England finished third, and the squad gave him one of the bronze medals despite him not officially being part of it.

+In September 2026, Steele received a call-up to the 2026-27 UEFA Nations League.

 Personal life

 In the documentary series Sunderland 'Til I Die, it was shown that Steele has two sons.
-Steele is related to fellow footballer Lewis Wing who plays for Reading, he too is a former Middlesbrough player, but their spells at the club did not overlap.
+Steele is related to fellow footballer Lewis Wing who plays for Reading; he too is a former Middlesbrough player, but their spells at the club did not overlap.